Tom Ballard (comedian): Podcasts

 Ballard wrote and broadcast the podcast Like I'm A Six-Year-Old for eight years, from around 2015 until May 2023.

 As of 2024 Ballard co-hosts the left-leaning political podcast Serious Danger, with Emerald Moon, "about our broken political system and its greatest threat, the Australian Greens".
 The 100th episode was performed live in Melbourne on 18 November 2023.

 Writing

 Apart from comedy written to be performed live, Ballard has written for The Warrnambool Standard, Good Weekend, Triple J magazine, Guardian Australia, The Sydney Morning Herald, Junkee, and Fairfax Online.

 He also wrote a humorous but scathing critique of neoliberalism and its impact on the economy and politics of Australia, a book called I, Millennial: One Snowflake's Screed Against Boomers, Billionaires and Everything Else, published in 2022.

 Political views and advocacy

-Ballard makes no secret of the fact that he is left-leaning politically.
+Ballard is politically left-leaning.
 He endorsed the Victorian Socialists for the 2018 Victorian state election.
 In a 2020 tweet he revealed that he was a member of the Australian Greens.

-He has also criticised specific commentary, policies, and people, including: